Marc-Salameh/GIN546-ASL-202410/Part 1 - Assignment A3/Maria & Carole Part/Introduction and Choice Making/README.md

-# Use Case: Initialize Conversation with Pepper
+# Initialize Conversation with Pepper

-Team Members: Maria Slim & Carole Karam
+Team Members: Maria Slim & Carole Karam <br>

+Use Case we worked on: Use Case 1: Initialize Conversation with Pepper

 Implemented Features: <br>
 1- We used multiple concepts, proposals, rules and sub-rules. <br>